Michael-Gatmaitan/omo-music/README.md

 ### Feb, 2021 - July 2021

-It takes me 5 months to build this project due to internet connection problems (financial prolems), and lots of responsibilities as a teenager.
+It takes me 5 months to build this project due to internet connection problems, and lots of responsibilities as a teenager.
 <<<<<<< HEAD
 =======